yuichiiino1/WormTracer/README.md

 bioRxiv 2023.12.11.571048; doi: https://doi.org/10.1101/2023.12.11.571048
 and a manuscript under review.<br><br>

 We povide several versions in different subfolders.
-Please refer to the ReadMe files in each subfolder for further details.
+Please refer to the ReadMe file in each subfolder for further details.